SergoAlmighty/Checking-MD5-hash-for-viruses/README.md

 ### script-all.php performs the same functions, but selects the MD5 hash for the entire period.

 !!! **script-all.php** is run 1 time at the beginning of work after installation, then once a day you need to run **script-yesterday.php**

+#### In the future, it is planned to develop and improve the script and maintain its performance.